Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis in slugging percentage (.442) thanks to 54 extra-base hits.
+- Goldschmidt leads St. Louis with a slugging percentage of .447, fueled by 56 extra-base hits.

-- Among qualifying batters in MLB action, his batting average ranks 53rd, his on-base percentage ranks 24th, and he is 66th in the league in slugging.
+- Among the qualified batters in MLB action, he ranks 50th in batting average, 20th in on-base percentage, and 65th in slugging.

-- Goldschmidt has had an RBI in 49 games this season (32.0%), including 23 multi-RBI outings (15.0%).
-He has also driven home three or more of his team's runs in five contests.

-- In 65 of 153 games this season, he has scored, and 19 of those games included multiple runs.
+- In 66 of 154 games this year, he has scored, and 20 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.